i2bc/n_terminal_lysine/README.md

     ├── ...
     └── GCA_000146045.2.transeq
 ```
-Graph creation for amino acids K, R, N, H, Y, and I frequencies on the first 20 protein residus:
+Create graphs for amino acids K, R, N, H, Y, and I frequencies on the first 20 protein residus:

+Activate the conda environment: `conda activate Rgraph_n_terminal_lysine`

-`prepare_graphs.sh` writes a shell script `*KRNHYIaa_aaFreqByPos_graphes.sh` to create one graph by species (need Rscript):
+The `prepare_graphs.sh` script prepares a shell script, `*KRNHYIaa_aaFreqByPos_graphes.sh`, for each list of species.
+And when it is run, it will create one graph for each species (need Rscript):
 ```
 for i in arch bact euka ; do
    bash prepare_graphs.sh $i.list ../n_terminal_lysine ;
    bash $i.list.KRNHYIaa_aaFreqByPos_graphes.sh ;
 done
 ```
-which generate:
+which generates:
 ```
 .
 ├── ...